triggermesh/docs/docs/sources/ocimetrics.md

 ### Oracle Cloud Infrastructure (OCI)

-The Oracle Cloud account needs to have permissions to inspect and read metrics for the Oracle Cloud Infrastructure (OCI) compartment is required.
-In addition, the account must have the account API secret added.
+The Oracle Cloud account needs to have permissions to inspect and read metrics for the Oracle Cloud Infrastructure (OCI) compartment.

 For additional information on how to create an API key and associate it with your Oracle Cloud user, go to [Oracle's Developer Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCID)